schumannj/nomad-schema-plugin-fhi-catalysis/README.md

       - 'nomad-schema-plugin-fhi-catalysis/nomadschemacatalysis'
     options:
       nomad-schema-plugin-fhi-catalysis/nomadschemacatalysis:
-        python_package: nomadschemacatalysis
+        python_package: nomad_catalysis
 ```
+Now this plugin works as a python package and can also be pip installed locally.

-do not forget to export the package in the same terminal where you run NOMAD (nomad admin run appworker):
+Alternatively you can export the package in the same terminal where you run NOMAD (nomad admin run appworker):

 `export PYTHONPATH="$PYTHONPATH:/your/path/nomad-to/nomad-schema-plugin-fhi-catalysis" `

 or to make this path persistent, write into the .pyenv/bin/activate file of your virtual env.
 Use the path of your local OS where you cloned this repo.

 ### Fork the project